 A biking trip in Amsterdam will help uncover the lesser-known but beautiful parts of the city.
-It is inspirational for travellers to witness locals hopping around in bikes to almost everywhere.
+It is inspirational for travellers to witness locals hopping around on bikes almost everywhere.

 Biking trip in Amsterdam allows a traveller to explore the city in a typical Dutch way.
 It gives them a feeling of living like a local.
 From a 4-year old biking to school to 40-year-old biking to work, the multitude of population zipping around town is a common sight for the locals, but a wondrous one for the visitors.

 Amsterdam has over two thousand tiny bridges over canals and an even higher number of narrow alleyways, making bikes the fastest mode of commute.
 The infrastructure is built to make the city completely bike-friendly by building dedicated cycle lanes, riding signs and bike parking racks.

 Bikes were introduced in the Netherlands as an alternative to cars long back.
 This was done in order to reduce car traffic.
 Also, to curb pollution.
 Today, Amsterdam is considered one of the best bike-friendly cities in the world.
 Every resident there is known to own at least one bike.

 Let me share some important tips from my trip.